realA10001986/Flux-Capacitor/README.md

 When checked, songs are shuffled when the device is booted.
 When unchecked, songs will be played in order.

 Shuffle mode can be changed at any time through the FC's remote control (*222 / *555) or via TCD (3222/3555); however, a change through remote or TCD is not saved.

-#### <ins>Network settings</ins>

-##### &#9654; Hostname

-The device's hostname in the WiFi network.
-Defaults to 'flux'.
-This also is the domain name at which the Config Portal is accessible from a browser in the same local network.
-The URL of the Config Portal then is http://<i>hostname</i>.local (the default is http://flux.local)

-This setting applies to both AP-mode and when your FC is connected to a WiFi network.
-If you have more than one Flux Capacitor in your local network, please give them unique hostnames.

-##### &#9654; WiFi connection attempts

-Number of times the firmware tries to reconnect to a WiFi network, before falling back to AP-mode.
-See [here](#connecting-to-a-wifi-network)

-##### &#9654; WiFi connection timeout

-Number of seconds before a timeout occurs when connecting to a WiFi network.
-When a timeout happens, another attempt is made (see immediately above), and if all attempts fail, the device falls back to AP-mode.
-See [here](#connecting-to-a-wifi-network)

-#### <ins>Network settings for AP-mode</ins>

-##### &#9654; Network name (SSID) appendix

-By default, when the FC creates a WiFi network of its own ("AP-mode"), this network is named "FC-AP".
-In case you have multiple FCs in your vicinity, you can have a string appended to create a unique network name.
-If you, for instance, enter "-ABC" here, the WiFi network name will be "FC-AP-ABC".
-Characters A-Z, a-z, 0-9 and - are allowed.

-##### &#9654; Password

-By default, and if this field is empty, the FC's own WiFi network ("AP-mode") will be unprotected.
-If you want to protect your FC access point, enter your password here.
-It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.

-If you forget this password and are thereby locked out of your FC, enter *123456 followed by OK on the IR remote control; this deletes the WiFi password.
-Then power-down and power-up your FC and the access point will start unprotected.

 #### <ins>Settings for BTTFN communication</ins>